ThIheb/Internship/Documentation.md

 * **Logic:** Identifiers are treated as distinct objects and not properties
 * **Action:**

-	- creates a URI in the identifier/ namespaces
+  * creates a URI in the identifier/ namespaces

-&nbsp;	- types it as rico:Identifier
+ 	- types it as rico:Identifier

-&nbsp;	- adds the value as an rdfs:label
+ 	- adds the value as an rdfs:label

-4\. **Titles \& Appellations** (rico:hasOrHadTitle, rico:hasOrHadAppellation)

-* **Logic:** Names and titles are entities
-* **Action:** creates entities in title/ or appellation/ namespaces and links them back to the subject they describe
+4\. **Titles** (rico:hasOrHadTitle)

+* **Logic:** The logic is activated when the mapping predicate is rico:hasOrHadTitle
+* **Action:** The title text is converted into a safe URI suffix (e.g., "Verbali 1990" --> "Verbali\_1990), then a new node is created and assigned RDF class rico:Title

-5\. **Agents** (rico:hasSender, rico:isAssociatedWith)
+5\. **Agents** (rico:Person or rico:CorporateBody)

-* **Logic:** if the object maps a valid VIAF URL (extracted via Regex) or a general agent predicate
+* **Logic:** if a "Box" (busta) number is >11, it treats the sender as a CorporateBody; otherise defaulting to Person (custom logic specific to this dataset)
 * **Action:** it creates a rico:Agent entity
-* **Special Rule:** if the input sheet is "documento", it automatically adds both rico:hasSender and rico:isAssociatedWith for specific agents
+* **Special Rule:** Senders attached toe a Fascicolo are temporarily stored and then propogated down to every Documento contained within that folder during post-processing

+6\. **Physical Insantiations (Boxes)**

+* **Logic:** if a string such as "Busta 10" is detected
+* **Action:** it creates a rico:instantiation entity linked to the record and a rico:Identifier of type "storage" for the physical location of each record it finds within the instances Excel file